cookiecutter-openedx/openedx-plugin-example/README.md

 Technical features that are showcased in this repo include:

-* Semantic version control
-* Pre-commit with linting by flake8 and black, both of which are configured to match the opinionated styling that you'll find in Open edX repositories
-* pip configuration, requirements, constraints, setup.py, pyproject.toml
-* How to bundle multiple plugins in a single pip package
-* How to redirect Open edX urls in lms and cms to endpoints created in this plugin
-* How to automatically initialize Django model data during app startup
-* Adding unit tests to plugin code
-* Django app setup
 * Open edX Django configuration settings
 * Open edX Django urls
 * Open edX Django logging
 * Open edX Django signals
 * Open edX Django RestFramework custom api
+* Django app setup
 * Django models
-* Django templating
+* Django and Mako templating
 * Django static assets
 * Django Admin
 * Django middleware
 * Django manage.py custom commands
+* Django Waffle flags
 * Python environment variables
-* Waffle flags
+* How to bundle multiple plugins in a single pip package
+* How to redirect Open edX urls in lms and cms to endpoints created in this plugin
+* How to automatically initialize Django model data during app startup
+* Adding unit tests to plugin code
+* Semantic version control
+* Pre-commit with linting by flake8 and black, both of which are configured to match the opinionated styling that you'll find in Open edX repositories
+* pip configuration, requirements, constraints, setup.py, pyproject.toml
-* Setting up your repo to publish to PyPi
+* Publishing to PyPi

 ## Open edX Plugins in this Repository